FabianSchurig/contentcenter_fusion360/README.md

 ~~Some preset names are empty because someone added presets with an empty name.~~
 I try to delete empty or faulty presets or content as fast as I can.

+MacOS React-Select (Selection of Presets) is not possible via left mouse click due to too old browser Version (Safari 2).
+Arrow keys and Enter will work instead.

+No back button if browser palette is leaving the Add-In (e.g to Github or Youtube).
+Workaround is to press right mouse button and go back.